-Henry Gosebruch has served as our President, Chief Executive Officer and a member of our board of directors since July 2023.
+Henry O. Gosebruch has served as our President, Chief Executive Officer and a member of our board of directors since July 2023.
+Mr. Gosebruch has also served as a Venture Partner at ARCH Venture Partners, a venture capital firm focused on early stage-technology companies, since June 2023.
 From December 2015 to February 2023, Mr. Gosebruch served as Executive Vice President and Chief Strategy Officer at AbbVie, a public pharmaceutical company, where he was responsible for AbbVie's corporate strategy, business development, acquisitions, search and evaluation, alliance management, portfolio analytics and strategic venture capital investments.
 Prior to that, Mr. Gosebruch worked at the North American M&A Group of J.P.
 Morgan, a public financial services company, from July 1995 to December 2015, most recently serving as its co-head.
 Mr. Gosebruch has served on the board of directors of Acelyrin, a public biopharmaceutical company, since March 2023 and Aptinyx, a former public biopharmaceutical company, since May 2019.
 Mr. Gosebruch holds a B.S.E. in Finance from the Wharton School at the University of Pennsylvania, where he currently serves on the advisory board of the Life Sciences & Management Program, and is a certified public accountant in Illinois.
 We believe Mr. Gosebruch is qualified to serve on our board of directors because of his extensive experience in the biopharmaceutical sector, mergers and acquisitions, business development and corporate strategy and long-range planning.